chiahaohsutai/kommunikeer/services/vision/README.md

 docker run -p 8000:8000 my-image-name:tag
 ```

 Otherwise (on ARM), use Buildx to target the correct architecture before building.
+Please not that AMD emulation dramatically increases the inference response time due to the need to emulate x86_64.
+So for local development in MacOS, its recommended to install and run the service locally.

 ```bash
 docker buildx build --platform linux/amd64 -t my-image-name:tag --load .